a-bentofreire/abeamer/README.md

 ```

-You can add multiple properties in parallel or off-sync with the `position` parameter.
+You can add multiple properties in parallel or off-sync with the `position` or `advance` parameter.

 ## Command line